yowainwright/sassimple/README.md

 > What if I told you there was a place where you could pull in a bunch of useful _(currently scss only)_ `css mixins` but you didn't have to deal with frameworks?

-The purpose of this repo is to give you a ton of css _(currently scss only)_ mixins that you can bring in with bower (`bower install`) so you don't have to write a bunch of css mixins yourself.
+The purpose of this repo is to give you a ton of scss mixins that you can bring in with bower so you don't have to write a bunch of scss mixins yourself.

 1. Make your own css for your own product.